 You can download some great trivia games on your phone and ask questions.
 You can play one-on-one or with everyone in the car.

 Download a poker app and get others to join you.
 You can play at a table together or at different tables and have fun collecting points.
-You could also try with a deck of cards if you have a travel tray for the car.
+You could also try a deck of cards if you have a travel tray for the car.

 Have the best road trip ever with these fun car games.
 Prepare for your family vacation or road trip with a list of fun games everyone can play, and you’re sure to have a great time.
 Don’t forget you can also download some great books and games to keep kids entertained like Martha Speaks, Curious George.